Sustainability

 Pupils develop a secure understanding of sustainability and confidence to take action.
 They demonstrate responsibility, leadership and teamwork, recognising that their choices make a difference.
 Children leave Mount Stewart as informed, caring and proactive individuals, equipped to make responsible choices and contribute to a fairer, more sustainable world.

-Waste and Consumption
+Theme: Waste and Consumption

 Toy and book swap